jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 are located __ON A WEB SERVER__ in the same folder.
 The HTML file will not apply the style sheet from a file folder without a web server, due to browser restrictions.

 # Usage <a name="Usage"/>
-The intended procedure is to refresh the ODM-XML file in your favourite ODM tool as it's development progresses, and then repeatedly apply the `crf_1_3_2.xsl` file to see the rendition progress.
+The intended procedure is to refresh the ODM-XML file in your favorite ODM tool as it's development progresses, and then repeatedly apply the `crf_1_3_2.xsl` file to see the rendition progress.
 Please notice that the CRF rendition contains a title page, a live table of contents (links preserved when converted to PDF), a visit matrix if visits are defined in the ODM-xml file, and a separate table per CRF Form.
 When printing, page breaks separating title page, toc, visit matrix, and Forms, are created.

 ## crf_1_3_2.xsl <a name="crf_1_3_2_xsl"/>
 This document is the central XSL/XSLT translating style sheet to display a valid CDISC ODM-xml file as an SDTM annotated CRF.
 This technology is supported in any modern browser, and can be used by any command line XSLT processor supporting XSLT version 1.0.
 Display of SDTM annotations and other elements can be controlled via parameters to the `crf_1_3_2.xsl` file.
 This way of displaying a CRF (pages or a whole book) with SDTM annotations is intended to serve as a visual representation of the ODM-xml file itself.